hboetes/mg/README.md

 # PORTING MG AND USING LIBBSD

 I've maintained and ported mg for quite some time now and at first it was easy recently it got harder and harder, since it was a moving target.
 Especially the inclusion of some system specific libraries since about 2 years ago made it too much of an effort for my humble coding skills.

 So recently Jasper Lievisse Adriaanse asked me to try it again and I restarted working on the project and ran into exactly the same problems again.
 While googling for solutions, I ran into libbsd:

   http://libbsd.freedesktop.org/wiki/

 It's a porting library for OpenBSD code!
 And after installing that, it was a piece of pie to get mg ported again.

 ## PORTING TO ALL OTHER PLATFORMS

-Okay, that was Debian.
+Okay, that was Linux.
 Now I have to get the rest of all the previously supported platforms working again.
-All help is welcome and as always:
-Please provide patches, that do not break stuff for other platforms.
+All help is welcome and as always:  Please provide patches, that do not break stuff for other platforms.

 ## BUILDING MG